Friday, 30 April 2010

 I feel like I have got few.
 I feel like I'm losing them at a fast rate.
 So many.
 So many cool people, missed once they are gone.

 The trouble is that I like my own company too much.
+No, I do, how else am I going to get intelligent conversation?

 I'm not really sure I "get" this life any more.
 I've had great loves and great relationships, but now mostly I feel lonely.
 Is there more to understand?
 Is it just a secret that I haven't been let in on yet?
 Or do I have to do all of this all over again?
 Did I think I'd done it, only to discover that I'm only half way there?